-Audio Lessons and Quizzes: Watch and listen to the module presentations and note any "a ha" moments or connections you make as you watch and listen, then take the QUIZ while the information is fresh in your head.
-These audiovisual lessons will enhance the readings and get you started on defining basic concepts and providing a general understanding of culture and the components of local and global cultural diversity and its historical, economic, political, and social roots and impact.
+A/V Presentations & Quizzes: Watch and listen to the module presentations and note any "a ha" moments or connections you make as you watch and listen.
+Then take the QUIZ right away (after each segment).
+The quizzes aren't hard but they'll be easier if you do them while the info is fresh in your head.
+These audiovisual lessons will save you some reading and get you started on defining basic concepts and providing a general understanding of culture and the components of local and global cultural diversity and its historical, economic, political, and social roots and impact.
+We will also look at cultural diversity in the U.S. and in other countries and provide an overview of the general implications of diversity.

-Discussion Boards: The discussion boards are meant to be used as a tool to help you to reflect upon your learnings and discuss your insights with classmates.
+Discussions: The discussion boards are meant to be used as a tool to help you to reflect upon your learnings and discuss your insights with classmates.
 Please note there are two due dates for discussion posts.
-There is a due date for the discussion post and a due date for one peer response.
+There is a due date for the discussion post and a due date for three peer responses.

-Activities: The module activities supplement discussions and papers.
-They are meant to help make this course more experiential and engage those students who learn best by doing.
+Activities: The module activities supplement discussions, reflection questions, and writing assignments.
+They are meant to help make this course more experiential and help those students who learn best by doing.